Great Barr Hall: After the Scotts

+21st century

 The hall and chapel, both in derelict state, were used in filming the third episode of season 7 of Dalziel and Pascoe, first screened in October 2002.

 Many years passed during which discussions and negotiations for the protection of the hall came to nothing.
 In 2006, Bovis Homes purchased the 40 hectare estate and obtained planning permission for the redevelopment of the site.
 Nether Hall Park a new residential housing development, occupying a substantial part of the estate, was completed in the 2010s.

 In May 2011 the hall, still in ruins, was put up for sale for £2.2 million, by the Manor Building Preservation Trust, who had been allowed to purchase it nine years earlier for £900,000.
 The trust had failed to bring it back into a safe state.
 It failed to sell, and so was offered for sale by auction on 6 February 2012, by Van Weenan Estate Agents of London, with a guide price of £1,250,000.
 The highest bid was £1,140,000, and so it again remained unsold.
-In May 2012, it was sold to a consortium of ten local residents.
-They have commissioned Lapworth Architects to consult with the public and investigate potential new uses for the hall.
+In May 2012, it was sold to a consortium of ten local residents, who commissioned Lapworth Architects to consult with the public and investigate potential new uses for the hall.
+A planing application to build 57 dwellings some as large as 10000 sqft, was refused on 17 February 2022.

+In February 2026, the hall, with 153.8 acre of land, was again offered for sale, with a guide price of £7 million.

 The hall is on English Heritage's "Buildings at Risk Register".